Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: Introduction

 This motivates the central question of this work:

 \begin{quote} \textit{\textbf{How does representation pretraining affect zero-shot cross-city generalization in end-to-end autonomous driving?}} \end{quote}

+Rather than treating cross-city evaluation as another benchmark split, we use it as a controlled representation-level stress test.
+In a standard mixed-city evaluation, training and validation data may share similar geographic cues, allowing models to achieve strong aggregate performance while relying on city-specific regularities.
+By separating training and evaluation cities, we test whether the learned visual representation supports transferable driving behavior or instead encodes brittle geographic biases.
+This framing allows us to study not only whether a backbone improves average accuracy, but also how it changes the structure of failure under transfer, including the magnitude and directionality of degradation across cities.

+To instantiate this stress test, we use geographically separated splits of nuScenes~\cite{caesar2020nuscenesmultimodaldatasetautonomous} and NAVSIM~\cite{dauner2024navsimdatadrivennonreactiveautonomous}.
+We train end-to-end autonomous driving models exclusively on one city and evaluate them zero-shot on unseen cities, without adaptation.
+Within this protocol, we compare supervised ImageNet-pretrained backbones, generic self-supervised backbones, and domain-specific self-supervised backbones pretrained on driving data.
+Our goal is not only to improve benchmark scores, but to analyze how representation pretraining affects robustness under geographic domain shift.

 Representation learning has recently become a dominant paradigm in computer vision.
-Using large-scale supervised pretraining (e.g., on ImageNet~\cite{russakovsky2015imagenetlargescalevisual}) and self-supervised learning (SSL) methods such as I-JEPA~\cite{assran2023selfsupervisedlearningimagesjointembedding}, DINOv2~\cite{oquab2024dinov2learningrobustvisual}, MAE~\cite{he2021maskedautoencodersscalablevision}, and V-JEPA~\cite{assran2025v, kolesnikov2019revisiting} have demonstrated strong transferability across downstream tasks.
+Large-scale supervised pretraining (e.g., on ImageNet~\cite{russakovsky2015imagenetlargescalevisual}) and self-supervised learning (SSL) methods such as I-JEPA~\cite{assran2023selfsupervisedlearningimagesjointembedding}, DINOv2~\cite{oquab2024dinov2learningrobustvisual}, and MAE~\cite{he2021maskedautoencodersscalablevision} have demonstrated strong transferability across downstream tasks.
 Recent work has also shown that such representations can achieve high performance in end-to-end autonomous driving under standard mixed-city training settings~\cite{wang2026drivejepavideojepameets}.
 However, their impact on structural domain shift in trajectory planning remains unclear.
-In particular, it is unknown whether stronger visual representations can mitigate performance degradation when transferring between geographically distinct cities.
+In particular, it is unknown whether stronger visual representations merely improve in-distribution accuracy or whether they also change how planners fail under cross-city transfer.

-In this work, we explore zero-shot cross-city transfer as a controlled evaluation protocol for end-to-end autonomous driving.
-We rely on geographically separated splits of nuScenes~\cite{caesar2020nuscenesmultimodaldatasetautonomous} and NAVSIM~\cite{dauner2024navsimdatadrivennonreactiveautonomous}.
-We train end-to-end planning models exclusively on one city and evaluate them on the other, thereby isolating domain shift effects.
-Within a unified planning framework, we compare supervised ImageNet-pretrained backbones, multiple self-supervised pretrained backbones (including I-JEPA, DINOv2, and MAE), and domain-specific pretraining on driving data.
-Rather than focusing solely on improving benchmark metrics, our goal is to analyze how representation quality influences robustness under domain shifts in geographic data.